-The Most Irresistible Peach Fritters Recipe is here!
+The Most Irresistible Peach Fritters Recipe is here!!
 A perfect pastry dough is filled with ripe spiced summer peaches.
 Then these babies get deep fried until they reach golden brown perfection.
 The final touch is a wonderful sweet glaze that takes it over the top.
 Similar to these Banana Fritters or especially these Apple Fritters, these are taste bud heaven!!!

 The summer is one of my favorite times of the year.
 Why?
 Because of all the fresh, ripe peaches of course!
 I love coming up with new ways to use peaches in my baking and cooking.
 Some of my favorite recipes that utilize the awesome flavor of fresh peaches include fresh peach pie, southern peach cobbler, maple peach pork chops and homemade peach crumb bars.
 Each recipe is a real winner in my book.
 I’ve added a new peach recipe to my repertoire with this wonderful peach fritter recipe.